marklogic/marklogic-sesame/CONTRIBUTING.md

 All bug fixes and new features go into the `develop` branch.

-We ask that you open an issue in the [issue tracker][issues] and get agreement from at least one of the project maintainers before you start coding.
+We ask that you open an issue in the [issue tracker](issues) and get agreement from at least one of the project maintainers before you start coding.

 Nothing is more frustrating than seeing your hard work go to waste because